 - The United States is the world’s largest producer of gypsum board.

-- U.S. manufacturers shipped 20.5 billion square feet of gypsum board in 2013.
-Approximately 950 million square feet were exported.
+- U.S. manufacturers shipped just over 24.5 billion square feet of gypsum board in 2017, reflecting year-over-year increases since 2010.

-- More than 97 percent of homes constructed in the United States along with countless hospitals, schools, office complexes and other buildings require gypsum board in construction.
+- More than 97 percent of structures constructed in the United States require gypsum board in construction.

 - In every U.S. state, the gypsum industry directly supports thousands of manufacturing jobs—and thousands more in sales, shipping, delivery, and construction.
-The economic impact of a single gypsum plant is significant, for example:
+The economic impact of a single gypsum plant is significant.